wprichar/DevOPs-tooling/README.md

 ### Performance test with Blazemeter

 In this tile, we perform our performance testing with Taurus and Blazemeter.
-You can monitor the testing pass fail status in **View logs and history** .
-Once the stage finishes it will provide your a blaze meter hyperlink you can click to see graphical representations of your test results on blaze meter's website.
-The scripts that is sent to Blazemeter for perfomance testing is **performanceTest.yml** in root directory of DevOPs services.
+You can monitor the testing pass fail status in **View logs and history**.
+Once the stage finishes it will provide you a hyperlink you can click to see a graphical representations of your test results on BlazeMeter's website.
+The scripts that is sent to Blazemeter for performance testing is **performanceTest.yml** in the root directory of DevOPs services.
 In this configuration file you set the pass/fail thresholds in **criteria** under **reporting**.
-You would change the milli seconds and duration of time in avg-rt ( average response time ) or the percentage of fails (fail) with the duration.
+You would change the milliseconds and duration of time in avg-rt ( average response time ) or the percentage of fails (fail) with the duration.

 ### SauceLabs selenium test with database check